What are breast cysts?

 You may feel anxious about having a breast cyst or cysts.
 Even though you may be relieved that it’s a benign condition, you may still worry about breast cancer.

 Having a breast cyst or cysts does not increase your risk of developing breast cancer.
-However, it’s still important to be breast aware and go back to your GP if you think your cyst has come back or you think you have developed a new one, If you notice any other changes in your breasts report these to your GP.
+However, it’s still important to be breast aware and go back to your GP if you think your cyst has come back, you have developed a new one or if you notice any other changes to your breasts (regardless of how soon this is after you were told you had a breast cyst or cysts).

 Last reviewed November 2013; next planned review 2015